 According to an 18-count indictment unsealed last week, Cannon-Grant and her husband, Clark Grant, 38, of Taunton, Massachusetts, are accused of using charitable contributions to cover personal expenses such as hotel stays, automobile rentals, auto repairs, restaurant meals, nail salon visits, and personal travel.

-The activist spent $145 at a Boston nail salon, over $400 at a grocery store and Walmart in Columbia, Maryland, hundreds of dollars on meals in Connecticut, New Jersey, and Maryland, including at Bubba Gump Shrimp Co., Shake Shack, and other restaurants; $1,211 at the Sonesta Suites in Columbia, Maryland; hundreds of dollars on fuel, parking, and car rental; and hundreds of dollars on ATM withdrawals…’
+The activist spent $145 at a Boston nail salon, over $400 at a grocery store and Walmart in Columbia, Maryland, and hundreds of dollars on meals in Connecticut, New Jersey, and Maryland, including at Bubba Gump Shrimp Co., Shake Shack, and other restaurants; $1,211 at the Sonesta Suites in Columbia, Maryland; hundreds of dollars on fuel, parking, and car rental; and hundreds of dollars on ATM withdrawals…’

 One of the payments was a $75,000 gift from the Phantom Gourmet television show, a Boston-based media company.